tdd

 Effect service with dependencies Unit with mock layers Write immediately

-2. Create mock layer - Isolate dependencies
+2. Create mock layer - Isolate dependencies and keep tests deterministic.

-3. Implement service - Make tests pass
+3. Implement service - Satisfy the tests with the minimal behavior.

-4. Refactor - Improve with confidence
+4. Refactor - Improve readability and structure while preserving behavior.

 import { describe, expect, it } from "@effect/vitest";